Customer Services

 Persons who violate one (1) or more of these policies, or who exhibit similarly disruptive behavior, may be prohibited from entering the library or otherwise using its services for a period of 30 days, upon penalty of a charge of criminal trespass.
 A person who commits multiple and/or serial violations of one (1) or more of these policies may be prohibited from entering the library or otherwise using its services for a period of one (1) year, upon penalty of a charge of criminal trespass.

-The following disruptive behaviors are prohibited in the library:1.
-Attempted theft, damage, or mutilation of library materials or facilities.
+1. Attempted theft, damage, or mutilation of library materials or facilities.

 2. Smoking or using tobacco products in any part of the library or Bookmobile.
 Smoking anywhere on the library grounds, including the parking lot and garden areas.
 The term “smoking” includes, but is not limited to, cigarettes, e-cigarettes, vape products, cigars, and pipes.
-Cigarette butts may not be discarded on the sidewalks or in the parking garden.

 3. Intoxication or incapacitation from drugs or alcohol or using or selling drugs or alcohol on library premises.